007 live performance photo

 The band's music continued to evolve.
 By 1981/1982, contemporary dub elements had found their way into 007's sound.

 A pivotal moment came in 1982 when 007 opened for The Clash on their Combat Rock Tour at the Cape Cod Coliseum in August.
 Four tracks from this show were recorded from the mixing board and are included on the digital album "007 Live In Boston And South Yarmouth: 1980, 1981, 1982".
 Members of The Clash offered positive feedback; Mick Jones remarked that 007 "sounded like us".
-The Clash's decision to choose 007 for this gig was partly based on a photo and a demo tape, with Kosmo Vinyl noting their "funk" sound and racially mixed lineup.

 The departure of Dee Rail later in 1982 marked a significant turning point.
 Rail's split caused the cancellation of a planned East Coast tour where 007 was scheduled to open for The English Beat; The Bangles replaced them on the bill.